-Believe it or not but better berating techniques can improve your diving experience greatly.
+Believe it or not but better breathing techniques can improve your diving experience greatly.

 The following piece stressed the need to breathe deeply and concentrate more on exhaling.
-There is tendency, for new divers especially, to take deep breaths is really more of taking a big breath and not a deep breath.
+There is a tendency, for new divers especially, to take deep breaths.
+Taking deep breathes is really more of taking a big breath and not a deep breath.
 A deep breath is more like inhaling into your stomach.
 Where as, inhaling a big breath is more akin to breathing into your chest.

 Big breathe breathing often affect your buoyancy because you are full of air and the less efficient use of air causes excessive exhalations.
-Thomas Gonfeldt, the author of the article quoted below suggests that deep breathing leads to a more efficient breathing pattern with minimized pauses between inhalation and exhalations.
+The article quoted below suggests that deep breathing leads to a more efficient breathing pattern with minimized pauses between inhalation and exhalations.

 Read on for more details about this breathing technique.